rishabhrao12/machine-learning/Ch01-Introduction/Introduction.md

 #### 5.1.1 Insufficient Quantity of Training Data

 One of the major drawbacks on machine learning is that it requires a very large amount of data to work effectively.
 For example if human can learn what a car is by looking at a few pictures but a machine learning algorithm will require thousands of examples.
-Sometimes it is hard to find such large amounts of data ad not having sufficient quantities of data is one of the major reasons as to why ML may not give adequate results.
+Sometimes it is hard to find such large amounts of data and not having sufficient quantities of data is one of the major reasons as to why ML may not give adequate results.
 Some studies have even showed that the amount of data is more important than the algorithm that is chosen.
 However, finding cheap extra training data is hard so this we must try to optimize everything including finding a good algorithm.

 #### 5.1.2 Nonrepresentative Training Data